 How To Buy The Best Grapefruit

 This is key.
 Because as I mentioned earlier, a great grapefruit can be delicious and satisfying, while an unripe one can be simply super unpleasant to bite into.
-I dare say its along the level of drinking a sip of straight vinegar- icky! (as Lil Bub says :) ).
+I dare say it’s similar to drinking a sip of straight vinegar- icky! (as Lil Bub says :) ).

 Although available throughout the year, grapefruits are at their best from winter through early spring.
-They don’t necessarily have to be perfect in color (skin discoloration, scratches or scales may affect the appearance of a grapefruit, but does not affect the taste or texture quality).
+They don’t necessarily have to be perfect in color.
+If your grapefruit has any skin discoloration, scratches or scales it may affect the appearance of a grapefruit, but doesn’t affect the taste or texture quality).

 Grapefruits should also be firm, yet slightly springy when gentle pressure is applied to indicate ripeness.
 Go for ones that are heavy for their size, which usually indicates a higher concentration of juicier flesh.

 When it comes to choosing and buying a good grapefruit, try to add this fruit to your organic shopping list.
-EWG’s Shoppers Guide puts grapefruit at #36 on their pesticide residue list among 51 entries.
+EWG’s Shoppers Guide has indicated grapefruit is on their pesticide residue list.

 Store grapefruit at room temperature if you are planning on using them within a week of purchase- I notice grapefruits are juicier when they’re slightly warm rather than stored in the fridge.

-Apparently these babies like to relax in warmer temps and it seems to “open them” up!
-However, if you won’t be using them within a week, storing them in the refrigerator crisper will keep fresh for two to three weeks.
+Apparently, these babies like to relax in warmer temps and it seems to “open them” up!
+However, if you won’t be using them within a week, storing them in the refrigerator crisper will keep them fresh for two to three weeks.

 Grapefruit that should be avoided:

-- Those that have a soft spot at the stem end of the fruit and areas that appear water-soaked—this usually indicates decay and poor/ie nasty taste.
+- Those that have a soft spot at the stem end of the fruit and areas that appear water-soaked—this usually indicates decay and a poor or “nasty” taste.

-- Those with a rough or wrinkled skin—these usually tend to be thick skinned.
-We then get jipped of the good stuff!
+- Those with rough or wrinkled skin—which usually tend to be thick-skinned.
+We then get ripped off the good stuff!

 Lacinato is simply gorgeous.
 It’s thick, waxy and powerful-looking.
-Its appearance matches up with its hefty dosage of chlorophyll—a major blood builder.
+Its appearance matches up with its hefty dosage of chlorophyll which is a major blood builder.
 It also contains protein-building amino acids, enzymes, minerals, fiber, and antioxidants.

 Kale is recognized as providing comprehensive support for the body’s detoxification system, which is a major topic in all my Beauty Detox books (Yep, I’m really into poop and abating bloating and all things digestion-wise!